Haoxuanli-Thu/IJCNN2025/README.md

-The overall project code will be uploaded later
+The training code and instruction will be uploaded later